Clojure

 Development

-Clojure was created by Rich Hickey and is developed by a core team of developers at Cognitect, which supports this work.
+Clojure was created by Rich Hickey and is developed by a core team of developers at Nubank, which supports this work.
 The Clojure development team values a measured and thoughtful approach to language evolution with a strong emphasis on maintaining backward compatibility.

 Becoming a Contributor